So I got electrolysis done in Abuja last week and wanted to share my experience with you.

 Unfortunately, even when I tweezed my hairs they still did not grow out properly and hyperpigmentation continued.
 This is one of the reasons I have done a series of chemical peels but need to deal with the cause, not the symptoms.

 I decided to have the procedure done at skin 101 Ng since I had already gone for my chemical peels.
 For the electrolysis, there is are 2 options less than 30 hairs and more than 30 hairs /1 hour.
-I chose to go for less than 30 hairs after consultation since the hairs I wanted to be removed certainly not more than 30!
+I chose to go for less than 30 hairs after consultation since the hairs I wanted to be removed were certainly not more than 30!
 I booked the procedure over the phone and paid via bank transfer to secure the appointment.

 During the procedure

-My session was scheduled for 10 am and I arrived at 20/30 minutes early (I am always early).
+My session was scheduled for 10 am and I arrived 20/30 minutes early (I am always early).
 The doctor started with thoroughly cleansing the area using face wipes and alcohol respectively.
 She then applied a numbing agent to my neck and covered it with cling film to increase absorption (heat makes the skin more permeable).
 The numbing agent was left on for an hour for proper absorption.

 After the hour the doctor began the process with one side of my neck.
 Now if you are squeamish this is the part to skip.
 To destroy the hair follicles, she inserted a fine metal probe into each hair follicle basically like threading a needle.
 Once the probe was in the follicle a pulse of electric current was turned on.
 This pulse was done between 3 – 7 times for each follicle.
 I counted!
 The process was then repeated for every single hair on my neck.
 So you can imagine it took some time.